TrustFinity/patdryburgh.com/_projects/perch.md

 ---
+title: I led branding and product design of a real-time hands-free communication platform used by teams like Slack, TripAdvisor, and Shopify called **Perch**
-title: Perch
+browser_title: Perch
 date: 2013-09-30 15:25:00 Z
 categories:
 - design
 layout: post
 author: patdryburgh
 photo: "/images/work/hero-perch.jpg"
-it: I led branding and product design of a real-time hands-free communication platform used by teams like Slack, TripAdvisor, and Shopify called
 ---

 In April of 2012, I packed my things and moved across the continent to work with an awesome team of people to create Perch, an always-on video communication service.
 Through a series of experiments and design iterations, what started as a simple hands-free tool for capturing and sending asynchronous video messages turned into a real-time hands-free communication platform which connecting teams of people wherever they are.